 You can try other hydrating drinks like

-- Vitamin water – This flavor is by far the best one.
+- Vitamin water – Tropica flavor is the best hands down.

 - Coconut water